 The film marked the first live action to depict many of Spider-Man's longtime regular supporting characters (Uncle Ben, Mary Jane Watson, Betty Brandt, Flash Thompson, Norman and Harry Osborne).
-The 1970's Spider-Man live action TV series, which Stan Lee found dissatisfying, had largely eschewed the comic book series characters in favor of ones created for the TV show.
+The Amazing Spider-Man (1977) live action TV series, which Stan Lee found dissatisfying, had largely eschewed the comic book supporting characters in favor of ones created for the TV show.

 The interior of the visit to Columbia University was actually filmed in the main rotunda of the Natural History Museum in Los Angeles.
 The large electron microscope in the center of the set was actually made of plywood, plaster and fiberglass, concealing three 16-foot bronze centerpieces.